vincentbernat/zshrc/README.md

 `~/.zsh/run` contains runtime files, like history. `~/.zsh/local` contains local files that should not be copied to a remote host.

-I am targetting compatibility with Zsh 5.0.7 (the one in Jessie).
+I am targetting compatibility with Zsh 5.0.2 (the one in CentOS 7, 5.0.7 is in Jessie).
 Notably, I cannot use `local array=(el1 el2)`, as this is only allowed since Zsh 5.1.

 Installation
 ------------